Park

 is big problem.
 Local government might be say "It's for security reason"

-But it's obviously their "sabotage" I think the concept what
+But it's obviously their negligence.
+I think the concept, no trash box

-no trash box in public space is totally wrong.
-Why not put it and hire
+in public space, is totally wrong.
+Why not put it and hire a trash collector?

-a trash collector?
 Why not hire a gardener?
 It must make some extra jobs.
+Instead of spending

-Whenever I see a vacant park which is not weeded at all, I'm depressed.
+Whenever I see a vacant park which is not weeded at all, I'm so depressed.

 The park which should be an oasis of the city becomes a gloomy vacancy